justcoding121/titanium-web-proxy/README.md

 #### Windows

+* Visual Studio 2017 as IDE for .NET framework/.Net core
-* Visual Studio 2017/Visual Studio Code as IDE
+* Visual Studio Code as IDE for .NET core

 #### Mac OS

+* Visual Studio 2017 as IDE for Mono/.Net core
-* Visual Studio Code as IDE for .NET Standard
+* Visual Studio Code as IDE for .NET core

 #### Linux

-* Visual Studio Code as IDE for .NET Standard
+* Visual Studio Code as IDE for .NET core
+* Mono develop for Mono

 ### Usage